mattmorten/clojure-tutorial/README.md

 (width line-piece)
 => 1
 ```
 Clojure does not have the concept of Classes or Class Methods.
-Functions are global to a particular namespace.
-It is
+Many functinos in the Clojure core library are
-idiomatic to write Clojure methods which will accept multiple "types" gracefully.
-For example, `count` will count
+flexible enough to handle multiple different data types.
+For example,
-the elements in a Vector as well as a Set or Map.
+[count](https://clojuredocs.org/clojure.core/count) will count the elements in a Vector
+as well as a Set, Map, String, or even Java Collection.

 Lets define some more simple functions: